OSC/bc_osc_codeserver/README.md

 Again, you do not need to restart the app as it isn't a Passenger app.

+## Known Issues

+- In-app installation of extensions does not work
+- The authentication provided by code-server is unencrypted

 ## Contributing

 1. Fork it ( https://github.com/OSC/bc_osc_codeserver/fork )